 U.S. money manager pleads guilty in long-running fraud case

-Stephen Walsh, the former chief executive officer of WG Trading Co in Greenwich, Connecticut, pleaded guilty in Manhattan federal court to one count of securities fraud.
+Stephen Walsh, the former chief executive of WG Trading Co in Greenwich, Connecticut, pleaded guilty in Manhattan federal court to one count of securities fraud.

-As part of a plea agreement, Walsh, 69, agreed to forfeit more than $50.7 million, the amount that prosecutors say he misappropriated and profited from the fraud.
+As part of a plea agreement, Walsh, 69, agreed to forfeit more than $50.7 million, the amount prosecutors say he misappropriated and profited from the fraud.

 Prosecutors said that from 1996 to 2009, Walsh and Paul Greenwood, who was WG Trading Co's chief operating and chief financial officer, solicited investments in what they marketed as a conservative trading program called "enhanced stock indexing."